Top 5 Water Hike Trails in Israel

 Israel has many hike trails which go through streams offering some relief from the heat as you hike.
 These water hike trails are usually free and sign posted so that you can follow the colored lines painted on rocks to show you the route.
 For these hike trails wear good walking shoes or sandals that you don’t mind getting wet and a swimming costume or clothes to change after completion of the hike.
 You’ll have a good time following the many streams which criss-cross Israel, keeping cool and enjoying the gorgeous countryside.
 These wet hike routes are suitable for families with kids.

-Together with the Monfort Trail this is one of the most beautiful trails to follow in Israel.
-Meandering through the green Galilee following a perennial stream and passing by a Crusader Fortress, mountains and a spring tunnel.
-There is an easy 6km circular route which requires some climbing towards the end but is suitable for all ages.
-There are other trails here which are not circular.
+Together with the Monfort Trail, this is one of the most beautiful trails to follow in Israel.
+Meandering through the green Galilee following a perennial stream and passing by a Crusader Fortress, mountains, and a spring tunnel.
+There is an easy 6km circular route that requires some climbing towards the end but is suitable for all ages.
+There are other trails here that are not circular.
 You can enter the ancient spring tunnel (Ein Tamir) if you want but be sure to bring a flashlight.
 The Spring Tunnel ends in a dead-end so you have to double back to get out.
-This is a wonderful place to see wild flowers especially in spring (April-June).
+This is a wonderful place to see wildflowers especially in spring (April-June).

 This water hike takes you through a landscape of HaZorea Forest and the greenery of the Ramat Menashe Biosphere Reserve in the Mount Carmel area.
 It is an easy hike suitable for the whole family and can be completed in 1-2 hours.
 Part of this hiking trail is fully disabled-accessible.
 The water flows in this stream year-round starting near Kibbutz Ein HaShofet, joining the Kishon Stream southeast of Kibbutz HaZorea.
 There are several routes you can take but the most popular one is a circular route.